 Zenhub helps teams manage projects at scale, enabling multiple teams to collaborate and have ownership over the project planning process.
 Using GitHub issues and Zenhub Epics, you can track tasks, large-scale projects, and even small to-do lists.

 - Checklists within Issues allow teams to understand how they're progressing on to-do's.

 - Issues track specifics the team is working on, keeping teams aligned on work in progress.

 - Epics make it possible to organize information and keep track of how GitHub issues roll up into larger projects and initiatives.

-- and projects, as labelled through the use of Epics, help teams determine scope and keep your roadmap on track.
+- and Projects, as labelled through the use of Epics, help teams determine the scope and keep your roadmap on track.

-It's important to first define whether a piece of work is small enough to be an issue, or needs to scale into an epic.
-First, consider the time it takes to complete a task and it's complexity: Issues should be completed in the smallest amount of time possible, and be very specific.
-If an Issue will take weeks or months to finish, has a lot of moving parts, it should probably be an epic, with multiple issues under it.
+It's important to first define whether a piece of work is small enough to be an Issue, or needs to scale into an Epic.
+First, consider the time it takes to complete a task and its complexity: Issues should be completed in the smallest amount of time possible, and be very specific.
+If an Issue will take weeks or months to finish, and has a lot of moving parts, it should probably be an Epic, with multiple Issues under it.